-The names of the directors in office at the date of this report are provided on page 40.
+The names of the directors in office at the date of this report are provided on page 44.
+The audit, social, ethics and sustainability, and the risk and technology committee functions are carried out at the holding company, Transaction Capital Limited.